Emotion Media Factory

 Emotion Media Factory GmbH (EMF) is a creative multimedia attraction and show production company based near Munich in front of the Bavarian Alps in Germany.
 Emotion Media Factory produces multimedia fountains and attractions.

-Emotion Media Factory is a member of IAAPA and TEA organisations.
+Emotion Media Factory is a member of International Association of Amusement Parks and Attractions and Themed Entertainment Association organisations.

 History

 Originally Emotion Media Factory was established in 1984 as Laserland.
 The original founders where Ralph Douw, Helmut Dörner, Robert Huber and Serge Douw.
 Among the first clients of the company were BMW, Siemens, Pepsi-Cola and Audi.

+In 22 June 2022 company started insolvency procedures and in September 22, 2023 company was closed in commercial register.